How to get around the Cinque Terre.

 If you decide to travel between the villages by boat, you should consider also visiting PortoVenere, which is a picturesque village that you can visit just by boat.

-If you have any questions, please send us your questions!
+If you still have any questions on how to get around the Cinque Terre, please send us your questions!